 Environmental site assessors may also be referred to as environmental professionals, according to the Environmental Protection Agency (EPA).
 These professionals investigate and report on a site's actual and potential hazards.
-This often gives them the chance to visit a variety of sites, ranging from lakes and streams to manufacturing facilities to private residences.
-Since some of these sites might be outdoors, they might have to work in all kinds of weather but also will likely spend time in climate-controlled laboratories.
+This often gives them the chance to visit a variety of sites, ranging from lakes and streams, to manufacturing facilities, to private residences.
+Since sites are often outdoors, they must have the ability to work in all kinds of weather, but also will likely spend time in climate-controlled laboratories.

 |Degree Level||Bachelor's degree|

 |Degree Field||Environmental science, related engineering discipline or similar field|

 |Experience||Varies, related experience is required; 3-10 years of relevant experience is necessary for some EPA professionals|

 |Certification||Asbestos certification may be preferred by some employers; voluntary professional certification is available|